DockittDockitt

 What resolution are the output JPG images?

 The tool renders pages at a resolution suitable for screen use and standard printing.
-For use cases requiring very high resolution output — such as large-format printing — a dedicated desktop application with configurable DPI settings would give you more control.
+For use cases requiring very high resolution output such as large-format printing, a dedicated desktop application with configurable DPI settings gives more control.

 Can I convert just one page of a multi-page PDF to JPG?